25A0/Quadtastic/Quadtastic/res/exporters-readme.md

   -- 'writer' is a function that accepts varargs that can be converted to string -- and appends them to the output file.
-You can treat it like the print() -- function in the standard library.
+You can treat it like the print() -- function in the standard library, with the exception that this function -- does not append line breaks automatically.
   -- quads is the table that contains the quads you defined, as well as -- the metatable under the '_META' key.
 You can ignore the metatable if you -- don't need it.